sebastiankula/SportsbookAnalyzer/README.md

 # Outclass The Odds

-This project utilizes the [The Odds API](https://the-odds-api.com/) to access the betting lines for each major sportsbook worldwide, focusing on analyzing the major North American sportsbooks, such as DraftKings, BetMGM, Fanduel, Bovada, Fliff and Hard Rock Bet.
-With the information found, users will be able to compare various lines to all sports games found in the sportsbooks.
+This project utilizes [The Odds API](https://the-odds-api.com/) to access betting lines from major sportsbooks worldwide, with a primary focus on analyzing leading North American sportsbooks, including DraftKings, BetMGM, FanDuel, Bovada, Fliff, and Hard Rock Bet.
+By comparing these lines, users can easily evaluate odds across different platforms for various sports games.

   - This gives users the ability to compare lines
-  - Gives the ability for bettors to find the lines with the most value to secure more profit
+  - Makes it easier for bettors to find the lines with the most value to secure more profit
   - Perfect for arbitrage betting

 You can check our project out at [outclasstheodds.com](http://outclasstheodds.com/)